davidvancl/reader-connector/ReaderWebExtension/README.md

 ## Application [extension]
 - src/*
 - The app itself.
 It should not be mixed with background and content scripts.
-The application is written in react and is used to set up the gun.js linking technology.
+The application is written in React.